usnistgov/nist-mud/docs/config/README.md

 To install MUD rules, you must specify which switches are managed.
 By default only the passthrough Base-app rules are installed when a switch connects.
-The switches where MUD rules need to be installed are specified in a configuration file that is posted to controller using a REST API for which the REST URL is:
+The switches where MUD rules need to be installed are specified in a configuration file that is posted to controller using a REST API for which the REST URI is:

       /restconf/config/nist-cpe-nodes:cpe-collections